 With respect to streamflow, all stream gauges show negative trends.
 Out of the 6 stream gauge station on the Pra River, 5 of them have significant negative trend.
 With the Ankobra River, 3 out of the 4 gauge stations have significant negative trends.
 Areas without significant negative trends in rainfall had significant negative trends in streamflow and the negative trends in streamflow tended to be larger.
 One reason for the large decrease in rainfall in streamflow in the rivers compared to the rainfall could be associated with evapotranspiration in these water basins which needed to be satisfied before runoff occurs.

 Our analysis highlighted warming trends in SSTs at 95% significance level over the equatorial Atlantic.
-The analysis here also showed that when SSTs over the equatorial Atlantic gets warmer rainfall is suppressed over Ghana.
+The analysis here also showed that when SSTs over the equatorial Atlantic get warmer rainfall is suppressed over Ghana.
 Our results in Chapter 3 showed that extreme rainfall will be reduced significantly when SSTs over the equatorial Atlantic get too hot.
 This will affect other countries in the Guinea Coast region and tropical Africa.
 One explanation to this is that warming SSTs over the ocean leads to increased local convection.
 This is because as the temperature over the ocean warms, the gradient between the land and the ocean which is associated with moisture transport onto the land weakens, limiting convection to occur over the ocean.
 Our results also showed a weak pressure gradient between the land and the ocean which is consistent with our findings.

 Future work

 We studied the trends in rainfall and streamflow in two rivers over Ghana.
 However, the trends in MCSs that contribute most of the convection and rainfall in the region has not been addressed.
-Further study is requested to determine the frequency of MCS to ascertain any difference in their numbers from year to year.
+Further study is requested to determine the frequency of MCSs to ascertain any difference in their numbers from year to year.

 7.5 Final remark